devbymike/mk3y.com/_posts/2015-04-22-38-Days-Remote-8-Days-Left-in-Florida.md

 But as much as we love red rock, we love snow capped mountains and aspen forests too.

 Colorado, Wyoming, Montana … I could picture our future lives in any one of those states.

-Until we settle somewhere, we’ll have a tiny house and big backyard.